Blood tests in Adults

 There is also a walk-in phlebotomy service at Ealing Hospital available to patients from Monday to Friday, 8am to 3.45pm only.
 You can attend this service at Ealing Hospital without a referral but you will need to bring a blood form with you.

-All our samples are processed at Hillingdon hospital.
+All our samples are processed at Charing Cross Hospital or Hillingdon Hospital.

 Our health care assistant Debra can take bloods from children age 3.5 and over.

-When booking a blood test for a child, please make sure your doctor has given you a prescription for a skin numbing EMLA cream 5g x 1 tube as well as two tegaderm 6 x 7cm occlusive dressings.
-Full instructions about how to use this can be found in the box with the cream.
+When booking a blood test for a child, please make sure your doctor has given you a prescription for a skin numbing EMLA cream 5g x 1 tube .
+Full instructions about how to use this can be found in the box with the cream and in the above leaflet link.

 - 1-2 hours before your blood test appointment: